Snowshoeing Basics: Overview of Modern Snowshoes

 Those two aspects cover most of what you’ll need to know when dealing with flatter terrain on consolidated (packed) snow.

-When reaching a hazardous terrain feature, you should be able to safely walk backwards and make agile twists and turns.
+When reaching a hazardous terrain feature, you should know how to safely walk backwards and make agile twists and turns.
 Such impasses include water features, ledges or precipices, or thick underbrush.

 When you fall down, particularly in deep snow, you need to know how to efficiently get back to your feet.